The School for Good and Evil (novel): Plot

 Having learned about what happens in the mysterious School Master’s tower, Agatha sneaks out that night with Sophie to ask him to send them home.
 There, they find a sentient quill called the Storian writing a brand new fairy tale involving them as the main characters—a very unusual thing as most fairy tales do not begin until after their protagonists have graduated.
 The School Master explains that he is unable to send them home because of this, but he does give them a riddle to solve if they want to prove they were sent to the wrong schools; he promises to let them leave as soon as they act out the ending to their tale.

 When the girls figure out the answer to the riddle - True Love's Kiss — Agatha sets out with a plan to help Sophie rise in status enough to get in league with Tedros.
 As Sophie advances in rank, she finds herself embracing Evil life more and more, to the extent that she becomes domineering towards even her fellow schoolmates.

 Agatha makes various attempts to help her friend use her newfound skills to get Tedros' kiss but soon finds out that Sophie is only using Agatha to make Tedros fall for her.
 That way, she would never have to leave, as she believes Tedros is destined to be her true love in her fairy tale.
 Finally, Tedros promises to kiss Sophie if they emerge as the last two survivors in the Trial by Tale, an event in which the top Evers and Nevers enter the Woods, aiming to survive the night by avoiding teachers' traps and the opposite side.
-In letting an Ever and a Never come out together alive, they could prove that both sides can be victorious at once in a fight for a happy ending - a big upset to the laws that have always governed the fairy tale world.
+By having an Ever and a Never come out together alive, they could prove that both sides can be victorious at once in a fight for a happy ending - a big upset to the laws that have always governed the fairy tale world.

 Their relationship ends along with the Trial when Sophie refuses to save Tedros from a deadly attack, prompting Agatha's illegal participation to achieve their desired outcome.
 Sophie tries to cover up Agatha’s actions as her own, but Tedros learns the truth almost immediately.
 Consequently, Tedros starts to develop feelings for Agatha, while Sophie begins to show deepening resentment and anger towards her.